millipz/nc-de-deliverance-project/project.md

 - demonstrated that your project is well monitored and that you can measure its performance
 - deployed at least some of the project using scripting or automation.

-Your solution should demonstrate your knowledge of Python, SQL, database modelling, AWS, good operational practices and Agile working.
+Your solution should showcase your knowledge of Python, SQL, database modelling, AWS, good operational practices and Agile working.

 ## The Minimum Viable Product (MVP)
 The project is open ended and could include any number of features, but **at a minimum** you should seek to deliver the following:
 - Two S3 buckets (one for ingested data and one for processed data).
 Both buckets should be structured and well-organised so that data is easy to find.
-- A Python application that ingests all tables from the `totesys` database (details below).
+- A Python application that continually ingests all tables from the `totesys` database (details below).
 The data should be saved in files in the "ingestion" S3 bucket in a suitable format.
 The application must:
   - operate automatically on a schedule
   - log progress to Cloudwatch
   - trigger email alerts in the event of failures
   - follow good security practices (for example, preventing SQL injection and maintaining password security)
-- A Python application that remodels data into a predefined schema suitable for a data warehouse and stores the data in `parquet` format in the "processed" S3 bucket.
+- A Python application that remodels __at least some__ of the data into a predefined schema suitable for a data warehouse and stores the data in `parquet` format in the "processed" S3 bucket.
 The application must:
   - trigger automatically when it detects the completion of an ingested data job
   - be adequately logged and monitored
+  - populate the dimension and fact tables of a single "star" schema in the warehouse (see details below)
 - A Python application that loads the data into a prepared data warehouse at defined intervals.
 Again the application should be adequately logged and monitored.
+- A Quicksight dashboard that allows users to view useful data in the warehouse (more on this below).

-All Python code should be thoroughly tested.
+All Python code should be thoroughly tested, PEP8 compliant, and tested for security vulnerabilities with the `safety` and `bandit` packages.
+Test coverage should exceed 90%.

-As much as possible of the project should be deployed automatically using CI/CD techniques.
+As much as possible of the project should be deployed automatically using infrastucture-as-code and CI/CD techniques.
 The deployment scripts can be written as `bash` scripts, Python code or Terraform.

 You should be able to demonstrate that a change to the source database will be reflected in the data warehouse within 30 minutes at most.

-### Enhancing Your Product
-The MVP can be enhanced in a number of ways.

-1. You can maintain a _schema registry_ or _data catalogue_, which contains the schema of the data you ingest from the database.
-Using this, you can check that incoming data has the required structure.
-If there is any anomaly (eg the database has been changed in some way), you can perform a failure action, such as redirecting the data to some sort of default destination (sometimes called a _dead letter queue_).
-1. Refactor your code to use the [SQLAlchemy](https://www.sqlalchemy.org/) library to interact with the database in an object-oriented way.

-## Possible Extensions
-There are a number of ways to extend the project.
-1. Ingest data from a file source - eg another S3 bucket.
-We can provide JSON files in a remote S3 bucket that can be fetched at intervals.
-1. Ingest data from an external API - eg you could retrieve relevant daily foreign exchange rates from `https://freeforexapi.com/Home/Api`.
-You can use the `requests` library to make the request and then save the results in S3.
-1. Set up an API server to provide a real time report on payments for the finance department.
-The API could have the following endpoints:
-    - `/payments/last5 # gets last five scheduled payments, their amounts and counterparty`
-    - `/payments/next5 # gets next five scheduled payments`

-  The [flask](https://flask.palletsprojects.com/en/2.2.x/) library is the rough equivalent of the Node `Express` package.
-An alternative is [fastapi](https://fastapi.tiangolo.com/).
-You will need to host the API on an EC2 instance.
-Obviously (!), all infrastructure should be deployed as code...

-## Technical Details
+## The Data
 The primary data source for the project is a moderately complex (but not very large) database called `totesys` which is meant to simulate the back end data of a commercial application.
 Data is inserted and updated into this database several times a day.
 (The data itself is entirely fake and meaningless, as a brief inspection will confirm.)

 Each project team will be given read-only access credentials to this database.
-The ERD for the database is detailed [here](https://dbdiagram.io/d/6332fecf7b3d2034ffcaaa92).
+The full ERD for the database is detailed [here](https://dbdiagram.io/d/6332fecf7b3d2034ffcaaa92).

-To host your solution, each team will be given access to a special AWS sandbox that will stay open for 120 hours and will allow you to work throughout the week without interruption.
-However, at the end of the 120 hours the sandbox will expire. __You will need to rebuild all your infrastructure again the following week.__ Therefore, it is in your own interest that you are able to script the creation of the resources so that they can be rebuilt as quickly and efficiently as possible.

 In addition, you will be given credentials for a data warehouse hosted in the Northcoders AWS account.
 The data will have to be remodelled for this warehouse into three overlapping star schemas.
 You can find the ERDs for these star schemas:
  - ["Sales" schema](https://dbdiagram.io/d/637a423fc9abfc611173f637)